larissa-cb/larissa-cb/README.md

 # 👋 Hi, I'm Larissa!
-👩🏻‍💻 Data Science sharing about my journey and learnings in tech<br/>
+👩🏻‍💻 Data Sciencist sharing about my journey and learnings in tech<br/>

 👩🏻‍🎓 Studied Data Science at the University of Complutense de Madrid, Spain<br/>